-The comparable effects of exposure to lower temperatures and cold spells on the increased risk of MI across Sweden’s central, southern, and northern regions irrespective of geographical location within Sweden.
-These findings only emphasize the need for nationwide strategies to mitigate the effects of cold weather on heart health in Sweden
+While this nationwide study was conducted solely in Sweden, the findings regarding the short-term effects of lower air temperatures and cold spells on MI risk may be generalizable to other regions with comparable geographical and climatic conditions.
+Despite its relatively northern latitude, Sweden encompasses different climatic zones, ranging from a maritime-influenced climate of the southern regions to the subarctic climate in the far north.
+Notably, our study revealed comparable effects of exposure to lower temperatures and cold spells on the increased risk of MI across Sweden’s central, southern, and northern regions irrespective of geographical location within Sweden.
+These findings not only emphasize the need for nationwide strategies to mitigate the effects of cold weather on heart health in Sweden, but also suggest that the impact of cold exposure on cardiovascular health might be generalizable to other regions with climates ranging from maritime-influenced to subarctic.
+Furthermore, as a developed high-income Nordic country, Sweden’s climate bears similarities to other Northern European nations such as Norway, Finland, Denmark, and Iceland, as well as certain higher latitude regions, such as Canada.
+Additionally, the population characteristics, robust healthcare systems (including universal health coverage), and advanced infrastructure (such as efficient heating systems) in these Nordic countries are relatively analogous to those in Sweden.
+Consequently, the present findings hold potential relevance in these regions, providing insights into the impacts of cold temperatures on MI risk from a Northern European perspective.
+However, extrapolating our specific results to other geographical regions (e.g., tropical climate), different healthcare settings (e.g., limited access to preventative care), infrastructure disparities (e.g., low-income contexts) or demographic, should be done cautiously.
+Further research across diverse global populations is needed to delineate the extent to which our findings on cold exposure and MI risk may be globally relevant phenomena.

 Despite conducting a comprehensive analysis, we found no effect modification by modifiers on the association between lower temperature and cold spell exposures with the risk of MI (except for the modification of cold spells on NSTEMI by education status).
 Specifically, the risks related to lower air temperature and cold spells were similar regardless of the use of cardiovascular medications, smoking, overweight, or history of diseases.
 This reinforces the significance of population-level risk factors that confer an increased risk of MI, even among individuals with and without other common cardiovascular risk factors.

 The elucidation of the underlying mechanisms through which increased MI risk is triggered by low air temperature and cold spell exposure remains incompletely understood.
 Exposure to low temperature or cold spells has been associated with physiological responses, including sympathetic activation, peripheral vasoconstriction, and heightened muscle tone, thereby inducing blood pressure and heart rate elevations, accompanied by haemoconcentration2,47,48.
 Additionally, lower air temperature or cold spell exposure has been proposed to exacerbate the development of atherosclerotic plaque instabilities via effects on lipid metabolism and endothelial inflammation2,47-49.
 Through these multimodal pathways, cold stimuli may act as a catalyst for the thrombotic pathway culminating in acute atherothrombotic MI events.
-However, the underlying mechanisms governing the observed association between low air temperature and cold spells with a reduced risk of MI at lag 0-1 days remain largely elusive.
-This immediate, short-lived protective effect may be potentially related to cold-induced stimulation of the acute stress response, which may trigger the release of protective hormones that transiently benefit the cardiovascular system.
-Moreover, when aware of impending severe cold conditions within the ensuing two days, individuals may opt to remain indoors, thereby mitigating the risk.
-However, if it is cold for several days, one usually cannot avoid going outside, thereby escalating the risk.
-Nevertheless, based on current evidence, we underscore the conjectural nature of this postulated pathway.